 Thought the gallery wall was old news?
 Think again.
-Modern homes are mixing up their gallery walls to create some show-stopping displays – and some that seemingly blend into the background.
+Modern homes are mixing up their gallery walls to create some show-stopping displays.

 If there’s anything these stylish gallery walls can teach you, it’s that a bit of restraint is key to creating a calm and cohesive scheme.
 For example, curating a collection of prints all within the same colour scheme, be it neutrals, pastels or monochrome.
 Alternatively, if the prints are a mix of colours and styles then keeping the frames identical.
 A neat and tidy grid formation is also an easy way to update a gallery wall, giving it order.
 Use a row of framed letters to spell out a word, or co-ordinate a series of neon-framed cartoons in a structured grid formation.

 Love the vintage look?
 Contrast vintage oil paintings and traditional gilded frames against contemporary furniture.
 For something altogether a bit different, layer artworks over wallpaper or contrast it against a darker background for a display that’s less conspicuous.